stevenyxu/angular-starting-blocks/README.md

     bundle install
     bundle exec rails server

+### Testing

+This application comes with specs ready to run out of the box in `spec/features`.

+    bundle exec rake spec

 ### Conventions

 The root module for the AngularJS application governing the site is at